A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform: Boundedness of the Riesz transform in the range

-\end{lem} \pr It is a direct consequence of Corollary (\ref{Riesz potential}), by taking duals. \cqfd \textit{Proof of Theorem (\ref{transformee de Riesz avec potentiel}):} First, let us note that we can restrict ourselves to the case $\frac{n}{n-1}<p<n$.
+\end{lem} \pr It is a direct consequence of Corollary \ref{Riesz potential}, by taking duals. \cqfd Let us now describe the idea of the proof of Theorem \ref{transformee de Riesz avec potentiel}: if the commutation relation $(\vec{\Delta}+V)^{-1/2}d=d(\Delta+V)^{-1/2}$ were true, we could conclude at once that the Riesz transform with potential $d(\Delta+V)^{-1/2}$ is bounded on $L^p$ for all $2\leq p<\infty$.
+However, this is not true as soon as $V$ is not identically zero.
+Yet, we will prove Theorem \ref{transformee de Riesz avec potentiel} by proving that the error term $(\vec{\Delta}+V)^{-1/2}d-d(\Delta+V)^{-1/2}$ remains bounded on $L^p$ when $p<n$, and for this purpose we use once again the method of \cite{Carron4}.\\\\ \textit{Proof of Theorem \ref{transformee de Riesz avec potentiel}:}\\\\ First, let us note that we can restrict ourselves to the case $\frac{n}{n-1}<p<n$.
 Indeed, for $1<p<2$, since the hypotheses that we have made imply the Faber-Krahn inequality, and given the domination $e^{-t(\Delta+V)}\leq e^{-t\Delta}$, we have a Gaussian upper bound for $e^{-t(\Delta+V)}$.
 Thus the result of \cite{Coulhon-Duong2} shows that $d(\Delta+V)^{-1/2}$ is bounded on $L^p$ for every $1<p\leq 2$.
 So let $p\in(\frac{n}{n-1},n)$.
-The problem to get from Lemma (\ref{(Delta+V)^-1/2 d borne}) the boundedness of the Riesz transform $d(\Delta+V)^{-1/2}$ is that it is not true that $d(\Delta+V)^{-1/2}=(\vec{\Delta}+V)^{-1/2}d$ anymore.
-To circumvent this difficutly, we use again the method of \cite{Carron4}.
 We will use the following:

 \begin{lem} For $1\leq r\leq s\leq\infty$, we have the existence of a constant $C$ such that: